r-tmap/tmap/README.md

 Development
 ------------

-Odd numbered versions will be development versions and even numbered versions stable CRAN releases (as with data.table).
+Odd numbered versions will be development versions and even numbered versions stable CRAN releases.

 The latest development version can be installed using `devtools`.
-In the latest development version, non-plotting functions have been migrated to [tmaptools](http://github.com/mtennekes/tmaptools).
+In order to use the development version of `tmap`, it is recommended to use the development version of `tmaptools` as well (see [tmaptools](http://github.com/mtennekes/tmaptools))

 ```r
 library(devtools)